geotrellis/geotrellis-netcdf/README.md

 VALUES: List(292.7082, 293.20105, 296.84433, 292.93924, 290.55487, 289.90823, 291.49646, 291.292, 290.19125, 290.29752, 291.30807, 287.21075, 289.83224, 284.07733, 291.28607, 290.5197, 293.05023, 290.01834, 290.62634, 296.0042, 294.7265, 296.67496, 293.814, 289.27795, 288.54807, 292.72394, 290.34406, 291.90012, 291.09796, 291.28616, 292.61237, 292.4619, 294.27078, 297.08112, 295.1556, 295.04993, 291.06168, 296.17084, 295.35748, 295.86917, 296.2025, 288.21942, 291.53064, 289.56323, 292.07068, 295.22385, 294.6864, 295.908, 296.1203, 291.01007, 287.0889, 287.0923, 284.78595, 282.5561, 283.19363, 288.502, 284.19522, 285.9576, 283.93478, 282.60132, 282.87802, 283.32504, 284.394, 287.34668, 286.561, 283.2228, 280.57468, 281.3531, 280.46478, 282.4374, 282.92157, 282.75208, 280.245, 280.18832, 277.37344, 277.9842, 277.45813, 282.215, 285.2746, 285.05444, 284.5563, 284.50632, 276.54214, 277.54868, 275.7071, 278.4978, 282.07388, 283.50284, 279.93674, 279.32132, 284.40698, 287.42154, 288.15417, 286.66046, 287.30093, 286.13257, 287.87347, 290.99512, 289.08908, 285.163, 284.5066, 286.70703, 286.60995, 287.74057, 287.49603, 285.70682, 283.85526, 286.8201, 291.79498, 291.9578, 292.48276, 292.44434, 288.41132, 286.54364, 285.9193, 285.1902, 285.11887, 287.35754, 287.8274, 288.621, 289.60965, 290.4715, 290.20667, 290.39404, 289.2234, 291.25583, 292.37253, 291.16898, 290.62042, 292.04428, 293.8359, 293.80576, 296.25058, 295.72098, 295.57996, 294.87143, 295.1048, 295.42032, 293.66525, 292.1078, 292.19812, 291.43097, 291.89062, 291.52768, 292.12955, 292.32904, 292.3408, 292.99487, 294.21936, 294.98447, 295.75952, 292.36444, 293.79315, 294.00284, 290.62445, 290.7234, 290.54483, 287.55356, 287.92523, 289.1805, 291.07358, 291.33682, 293.49844, 294.122, 295.4025, 295.10294, 294.0093, 290.12012, 289.3953, 290.38116, 289.78827, 290.81512, 292.3837, 293.0703, 292.65634, 289.352, 289.2106, 291.70987, 291.5855, 290.71106, 291.27597, 293.77444, 291.83145, 292.1063, 291.1015, 292.64685, 291.3985, 288.7875, 291.2516, 291.84497, 292.37762, 294.574, 292.80923, 292.5181, 294.57642, 296.4698, 297.66846, 296.47415, 295.13315, 291.31305, 295.3933, 294.02774, 294.91336, 293.86746, 294.06027, 291.96527, 291.30692, 291.1941, 293.06006, 293.3532, 294.10724, 291.76495, 295.04996, 294.57626, 294.9208, 295.85254, 297.24774, 297.10165, 295.87958, 295.84915, 293.86728, 294.14914, 295.72595, 295.79587, 295.3897, 295.93173, 298.09106, 297.82486, 298.10522, 298.95215, 298.3263, 299.52817, 299.36606, 299.19855, 297.32333, 296.95544, 296.01505, 295.78336, 297.02927, 297.32397, 296.87515, 296.29712, 295.26508, 294.9322, 295.31927, 296.59583, 298.04724, 298.70258, 298.3352, 297.6646, 297.3118, 296.7875, 296.68826, 297.73502, 296.27975, 293.2102, 290.19574, 292.1457, 289.3529, 288.66068, 291.7725, 293.3418, 291.8747, 291.3999, 293.42694, 297.47583, 296.3548, 293.00162, 291.7663, 289.30554, 289.2756, 288.937, 291.30762, 293.3711, 289.52914, 291.74707, 291.93985, 289.35147, 287.9378, 288.25085, 290.263, 292.05115, 293.5296, 291.9442, 294.25888, 292.1776, 290.79984, 291.13263, 291.7488, 290.97223, 288.5675, 289.09137, 288.83603, 285.5859, 284.76135, 284.35907, 284.11163, 284.22147, 287.67065, 287.23438, 282.6923, 279.8508, 284.07556, 284.67606, 285.38174, 286.37778, 286.08887, 286.47464, 286.70642, 285.91388, 283.98767, 281.90436, 285.77673, 286.27475, 285.19965, 284.1803, 280.55594, 280.82364, 280.98816, 281.21646, 278.43198, 279.00623, 280.40356, 282.50238, 282.23962, 283.39783, 278.1809, 280.26306, 283.2497, 279.54895, 279.90106, 287.36557, 286.81598, 285.8459, 287.45813, 282.3802, 284.8254, 285.99704, 286.0373, 288.16797, 286.56876, 283.9962, 286.10532, 285.80115, 283.52118, 285.4414, 281.40433, 281.72913, 280.09964, 277.39383, 279.9409, 283.61243, 285.27164, 291.4763, 285.9355, 286.3141, 287.81305, 286.07498, 284.3713, 282.11002, 280.8152, 281.6342, 283.81134, 283.137, 279.98343)
 ```

-Here are the time series in graphical form (this program did not produce the graph):
+Here are the time series in graphical form.
+(The code in this project did not produce graph, just the data.)
 ![plot](https://cloud.githubusercontent.com/assets/11281373/26793804/59526952-49ed-11e7-8edd-b3b68e5036b0.png)

-This takes about 10 seconds to complete.
+This program should take about 10 seconds to complete.

 ## Example 2 (File on S3) ##